 - The veteran acted as the general contractor in the construction of the home and will be living in the home

-The VA must approve a condominium complex before you can use a VA loan to purchase a unit in that complex.
+The Department of Veterans Affairs must approve a condominium development before a VA loan can be used to purchase one of the units.

 The VA maintains a list of approved condo complexes.
-If you do not find a condo complex on the list, you’ll need to work with a VA-approved lender, and the complex will need to go through the VA approval process.
+If you don’t find your condo complex on the list, you’ll need to work with a VA-approved lender, and the development will need to go through the VA approval process.

-If the property you are purchasing is considered to be a manufactured home, it must be attached to a permanent foundation, and it must also be taxed as real estate.
-Any property taxed as a motor vehicle or similar classification will be ineligible for a VA mortgage.
+Manufactured homes are eligible for VA loans as long as they are attached to a permanent foundation and are taxed as real estate.
+Any manufactured home taxed as a motor vehicle or similar classification would make it ineligible for VA financing.

 VA Loans for Modular Homes or Prefabricated Homes